Shanig03/Communication-Networks-Final-Project/README.md

 Protocol Distribution,
 Top Ports and their Usage Percentages,
 TCP Window Size Comparison,
-TLS Version Comparison (from CSV).
+TLS Version Comparison.

 **Machine Learning Prediction:** A bar chart showing the comparison between actual and predicted application usage under the two conditions (with and without FlowID).

 ### 3. Bonus: Application Prediction Using Random Forest

 This section demonstrates how machine learning (Random Forest) is applied to predict the application generating network traffic that works together, based on packet features.
+The code makes a graph that represent the resultes.

 #### Code Explanation:
 - **Imports**: Necessary libraries for data manipulation (`pandas`, `numpy`), plotting (`matplotlib`), PCAPNG processing (`pyshark`), machine learning (`scikit-learn`), and others for handling IP addresses and directories.